 Pre-eclamptic toxaemia; PET; EPH gestosis; metabolic toxaemia of late pregnancy

 Pre-eclampsia is a medical condition that occurs in around 5% of all pregnancies.
 Although the origins of pre-eclampsia are widely thought to lie in events of the first four to eight weeks of pregnancy, symptoms arise during mid to late pregnancy and typically include high blood pressure in the mother and protein in her urine.
-The more severe the pre-eclampsia, the greater the risk of serious complications to the mother and baby.
-Mild pre-eclampsia can cause few symptoms; however, severe pre-eclampsia can lead to serious complications for the mother and baby with a risk of fatality.
+The more severe the pre-eclampsia, the greater the risks to the mother and baby.
+Mild pre-eclampsia can cause few symptoms; however, severe pre-eclampsia can lead to serious complications for the mother and baby with a risk of death.

 Only 1 in 100 women with pre-eclampsia go on to develop full eclampsia – a type of seizure and a life-threatening complication of pre-eclampsia.
 In the UK, about six women and several hundred babies die each year as a result of complications arising from severe cases of the condition, but early diagnosis and treatment greatly reduce these risks.
 In developing countries, where early diagnosis and treatment are not readily available, maternal mortality rates due to pre-eclampsia are much higher.

-Other rare problems that can occur as a result of the condition include stroke, placental bleeding (which can lead to small babies and risk of cutting off the blood supply to the baby during labour), lung, liver or kidney complications and problems with blood and liver cell function (known as HELLP syndrome).
+Other rare problems that can occur as a result of the condition include stroke, placental bleeding (which can lead to small babies and risk of cutting off the blood supply to the baby during labour), lung, liver or kidney complications and problems with blood and liver cell function (known as HELLP syndrome) in the pregnant woman.

 The cause of pre-eclampsia is unknown, but studies support a number of possible theories.